228.1 Policy

 A public servant includes any person participating as an advisor or consultant to the College, including volunteers.

 Conflicts of interest are common, however, CEI employees have an obligation to conduct college-related business transactions and other duties assigned to them without actual or potential conflicts of interest.
 In accordance with this policy, all employees and public servants must disclose any actual or potential conflicts that may exist.
-Neither employees nor public servants may review, approve, or make any decision relating to a College transaction that may financially benefit themselves or their family members.
+Neither employees nor public servants may review, approve, or make any decision relating to a college transaction that may financially benefit themselves or their family members.

-An individual who recognizes a conflict of interest must report the situation to his or her immediate supervisor.
-This report does not need to be in writing.
-The existence of a conflict of interest generally does not result in any adverse action, but the failure to report a conflict of interest compromises the college’s integrity and could result in disciplinary action.
-The supervisor must evaluate the degree of risk associated with the conflict and take appropriate action.
-Possible resolutions might include:
+An individual who recognizes an actual or potential conflict of interest must report the situation in writing to his or her immediate supervisor.
+Written disclosures may be made by email, memorandum, or completed disclosure form, and must be submitted within five (5) business days of the individual becoming aware of the conflict.
+The existence of a conflict of interest does not generally result in adverse action, but the failure to timely report a conflict of interest in writing compromises the College's integrity and may result in disciplinary action up to and including termination.

 Supervisors determine whether their evaluation of the conflict of interest, and actions taken, need to be documented.
 If documentation is considered appropriate, the supervisor prepares a memo documenting:

-• The reported conflict of interest
+- The reported conflict of interest

-• The individual affected
+- The individual affected

-• The potential consequences of the conflict of interest
+- The potential consequences of the conflict of interest

-• Actions taken, if any, to mitigate risks associated with the conflict of interest
+- Actions taken, if any, to mitigate risks associated with the conflict of interest

 Both the supervisor and the interested individual must sign this memo, which is filed in the individual’s personnel file in the human resources office.
 The supervisor should retain a copy of the memo until the conflict is resolved.